 Arts Department - 200 Level

-231. Introduction to Photography
+231. Introduction to Digital Photography

 This is a course for students interested in beginning acting.
 Topics covered include movement, voice, characterization, and analysis of text.
 Further, production aspects of make-up, costume and scene making are considered.
 The school play frequently draws some members from this class for its cast.